Regis Philbin: Game shows

 Philbin was also a game show host.
 He hosted The Neighbors, a short-lived game show on ABC from late 1975 to early 1976.
 The show had two female contestants guessing which of her three women neighbors said gossipy things about her.
 In 1976, he was a "field reporter" for ABC's Almost Anything Goes, an American adaptation of the British game show, It's a Knockout.

 Philbin was the original host of the US version of Who Wants to Be a Millionaire, an ABC game show that originated from the United Kingdom.
 Millionaire was a big ratings success in its 1999 debut, when it was intended as an occasional special series.
 ABC aired Millionaire as a regular series with frequent episodes, but its viewership slowly declined.
 After Millionaire was canceled, it was retooled in 2002 as a syndicated series hosted by Meredith Vieira.
 ABC brought back Millionaire in February 2004 with Philbin, retitled Who Wants to Be a Super Millionaire, a related series that was aired on a more limited basis.

 In August 2009, Philbin hosted 11 episodes of a special edition of Who Wants to Be a Millionaire, celebrating the tenth anniversary of the show.
 He also was a celebrity contestant in this version on the final episode of the special.
-From 2007-12, Millionaire (in its syndicated format) used guest hosts for selected weeks while Meredith Vieira was on assignment for the Today Show, and Philbin guest-hosted a week of episodes that aired in November and December 2009, coinciding with his December 2009 surgery.
+From 2007 to 2012, Millionaire (in its syndicated format) used guest hosts for selected weeks while Meredith Vieira was on assignment for the Today Show, and Philbin guest-hosted a week of episodes that aired in November and December 2009, coinciding with his December 2009 surgery.